 An action consists of one of NO_ACTION, REDO, UPDATE_ENVIRONMENT, or CONTINUATION(new_input).

 TOP-C version 2.x is now available.
-You can find it in my ftp directory.
-To find out more about the TOP-C model, a good place to start is the README file and a sample TOP-C application to see some of it now.
+You can find it here.
+To find out more about the TOP-C model, a good place to start is the README file and example.c (an sample TOP-C application).

 Certain interesting issues of user interface became immediately apparent in this project.
 These issues had to be addressed before the package could be refereed as part of GAP's formal process for refereeing share packages.
 For example, when the user types ^C (interrupt) in a parallel application, which processes should be interrupted?
 What if the slave process goes into an infinite loop?
 Which UNIX signals should be ignored, or have a special handler?
 After an interrupt, what should happen to pending messages in the network buffer or in transit in the network?
 Since I decided to expose the underlying MPI calls by providing bindings to GAP commands that could be called interactively, what arguments should be defaulted.
 Resolving these issues while doing the least damage to a large software package originally designed for sequential computation was an interesting exercise.